-Fermi also worked with Robert Oppenheimer on Project Y in Los Alamos, New Mexico as part of the Manhatten Project that created the nuclear atomic bombs dropped in Japan.
+Fermi also worked with Robert Oppenheimer on Project Y in Los Alamos, New Mexico as part of the Manhattan Project that created the nuclear atomic bombs dropped in Japan.

-After WWII Fermi continued to work on the Manhatten Project, though opposed the development of the hydrogen bomb on moral grounds.
+After WWII Fermi continued to work on the Manhattan Project, though opposed the development of the hydrogen bomb on moral grounds.
 He also contributed significant work on cosmic radiology.

 - 1928-07-19 Physicist Enrico Fermi (26) weds writer Laura Capon in Rome, Italy

 - 1938-12-10 Italian scientist Enrico Fermi receives the Nobel Prize for Physics (work on reduced radioactivity)